WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Introduction

-To eavesdrop on a confidential conversation with intelligible quality, the attacker must reconstruct speech from pressure sensor data with unrestricted vocabulary by answering the following two questions: \textit{\textbf{(1)} Will it be possible to capture intelligible speech of 4 kHz bandwidth with 0.5-2 kHz sampling frequencies using pressure sensors?
-And \textbf{(2)} How do we handle transient noise injected from HVAC fans, duct vibrations, physical shocks, or turbulent airflow while reconstructing intelligible speech from pressure sensor data located in HVAC systems?}
+\mycolor{To eavesdrop on confidential speech with intelligible quality, the attacker must reconstruct speech from pressure sensor data} by answering the following two questions: \textit{\textbf{(1)} How to reconstruct intelligible speech of 4 kHz bandwidth from 0.5-2 kHz sampling frequencies of pressure sensors?
+And \textbf{(2)} \mycolor{How do we handle transient noise injected from HVAC fans, duct vibrations, physical shocks, or turbulent airflow while reconstructing intelligible speech from pressure sensor data?}}

-In this paper, we answer the above two questions by proposing WaLi (\textbf{\underline{Wa}}ll can \textbf{\underline{Li}}sten), which can recover intelligible speech by reconstructing bandwidth up to 4 kHz from a lowest sampling frequency of 500 Hz from pressure sensor in transient noisy conditions.
+In this paper, we answer the above two questions by proposing WaLi (\textbf{\underline{Wa}}ll can \textbf{\underline{Li}}sten), which can reconstruct intelligible speech with a bandwidth up to 4 kHz from a lowest sampling frequency of 500 Hz of pressure sensor in transient noisy conditions.
 WaLi employs the following two technical strategies to answer the above two questions:

 \textbf{Strategy 1.} With a sampling rate of 0.5-2 kHz, high-frequency speech components are severely aliased and truncated in pressure sensors, while a few lower pitch frequencies are preserved.
 Unfortunately, a few low pitches are not sufficient to provide perfect intelligibility \cite{fant1960acoustic} as most of the formants at high frequencies will be missing from the bandwidth.
 To reconstruct intelligible speech from the severely aliased spectrogram of pressure sensors, the missing high frequencies should be reconstructed from the low-frequency aliased components.
-To make this happen, WaLi employs Conformers \cite{gulati2020conformer}, combining the strengths of Convolutional Neural Networks (CNNs) and Transformers to capture local and global dependencies between low-frequency pitches and missing high frequencies.
-In addition to conformers, WaLi employs Complex Global Attention Block (CGAB) to capture the long-range inter-phoneme correlations that exist among pitches and harmonics along both the time and the frequency axes in a spectrogram.
+To make this happen, WaLi employs conformers \cite{gulati2020conformer}, combining the strengths of Convolutional Neural Networks (CNNs) and Transformers to capture local and global dependencies between low-frequency pitches and missing high frequencies.
+In addition to conformers, we design \textit{Complex Global Attention Block (CGAB)} to capture the long-range inter-phoneme correlations that exist among pitches and harmonics along both the time and the frequency axes in a spectrogram.
 Prior work \cite{wang2024vibspeech} published in USENIX only captures correlations along the time axis.